PalouseRobosub/uC32-Container/README.md

 There are a couple ways you can do this.

-Follow the manual installation if you would like to have PlatformIO Core installed
+Follow the manual installation if you would like to have PlatformIO Core installed directly on your system.
+Otherwise skip to the container section and try that out.

 ## Manual installation
 1. Make new directory for embedded development shenanigans